haleanana/a-simple-card-game/README.md

 5. When restart button is clicked multiple times really fast, the timer countdown goes twice as fast and timer goes to negative.
 - Unsolved: Tried to implement clearInterval() and setTimeout() but so far no solution has been found.
 - Update: Temporary fix implemented.
 Added a setTimeout function to disable restart button for 3 seconds to prevent clicking it consecutively which was causing the bug.
+6. Some cards would shrink in width when using Safari browser.
+- Fixed: Removed height property on .card-front img  as this was what was causing the bug.

 [**back to top**](#table-of-contents)